Khurrm/MDM-Learnings/docs/Apple/WorkspaceONE/MultiUseCase.md

 ![Screenshot](../../img/iOS/multiusecase-workspaceone-3.jpg)

-> Note
+- **Note**
-1: Upon Login in the hub the user profile and other apps are pushed to the device.
+- Upon Login in the hub the user profile and other apps are pushed to the device.
 The profile will be removed when the user logs out of the device.
-2: With the single use case the user cannot log out and enterprise wipe will remove the profile from the device.
+-  With the single use case the user cannot log out and enterprise wipe will remove the profile from the device.